 There is no shortage roof top bars in London, but none as beautiful as the newly launched Pergola on the Roof, a stunning oasis on top of Television Centre in White City.
 I was super excited to check out the space, but wasn’t expecting it to be as dazzling as it actually was.
 We headed there for the press evening to support one our clients at work and I’m so glad that we got to have a sneak peek before the official launch.
+I just love rooftop venues, and whenever I visit them I can’t help thinking they must have to have severe structural work carried out by someone like this kansas city roofer before they can go ahead.

 When we headed 170 feet up in the air and stepped out onto the rooftop, my expression was ‘WOW.’
 The incredible, alfresco space is covered with a whimsical canopy of wisteria, bougainvillea, ivy, flowers and twinkling fairy lights intertwined, creating a magical atmosphere with stunning views of London.
 It’s interesting to note that Pergola comes from the Latin word pegula, which means projecting roof (a very pretty one at that).